Dear Panting for Paws Participants.

 Thank you!
 SIGN UP

-Thank you to all the runners of the 7th Annual Panting for Paws 5K and 1 Mile Fun Run.
+Did you run last year in the 7th Annual Panting for Paws 5K and 1 Mile Fun Run?
+Check your Race results!

 The Results have been posted.
 Click here to access your time.
-The pictures from this year's race will be posted soon.
-Please check the Gallery for updates.
+Please check the Gallery for pictures from the 7th Annual Panting for Paws 5K.

 helping paws story